microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

 ### Services & Endpoints

-An external endpoint are automatically provisioned for connecting to databases within the availability group.
+An external endpoint is automatically provisioned for connecting to databases within the availability group.
 This endpoint plays the role of the availability group listener.

-In an availability group deployment, two endpoints, primary and secondary gets created, both backed by a Kubernetes Service resource with a type of _LoadBalancer_.
+In an availability group deployment, two endpoints, primary and secondary get created, both backed by a Kubernetes Service resource with a type of _LoadBalancer_.

 - Using the _`az sql mi-arc show -n jumpstart-sql --k8s-namespace arc --use-k8s`_ command, validate the deployment endpoints details and the Availability Group health status.